-- Purchases of \$10,000 or less do not require quotes.
-However, the district must consider price to be reasonable, and, to the extent practical, distribute purchases equitably among suppliers. - Purchases between \$10,000 and \$250,000 must be procured using price or rate quotations from a reasonable number of qualified sources. - Purchases of \$250,000 or more must be publicly solicited using sealed bids or requests for proposals.
+- Purchases of \$50,000 or less do not require quotes.
+However, the district must consider the price to be reasonable based on research, experience, purchase history or other information and must document this determination.
+In addition, to the extend practical, purchases should be distributed equitably among suppliers. - Purchases between \$50,000 and \$250,000 must be procured using price or rate quotations from a reasonable number of qualified sources. - Purchases of \$250,000 or more must be publicly solicited using sealed bids or requests for proposals.]